-Our solicitors are accident compensation claim specialists, with accredited members of all 3 of the main compensation claim panels – see below.
+Our solicitors are accident compensation claim specialists, with accredited members of the Law Society Personal Injury Panel

 We can see you at any one of our four offices – Salisbury, Fordingbridge, Andover and Amesbury – and we also offer home and hospital visits to those unable to travel.